tambapps/fourier-transform-library/README.md

 # Java Fourier Transform Library

 This is a library for computing 1-2 dimensional Fourier Transform.
-It was written with Java 8 (re-writting is ongoing) **without any compile dependencies**.
+It was written with Java 8, and should be compatible on Android.
+**without any compile dependencies**.

-You can import it with maven (for now only the legacy 1.0 release is published to Maven Central.
-I'll publish soon a new release).
+You can import it with maven.

 If you are more familiar with the old implementation (version 1.0), consult the [legacy branch](https://github.com/tambapps/fourier-transform-library/tree/legacy)
 ```xml